20 Summer Programs for High School Students in Oregon

 Financial Assistance: Some need-based partial scholarships are available.

 This program is ideal for students passionate about creative writing.
 It is a highly regarded workshop that offers an intensive writing experience for you to explore and develop your literary skills.
-Led by experienced faculty and accomplished guest writers, you will have writing exercises, workshops, and seminars that focus on fiction, poetry, and nonfiction.
+Led by experienced faculty and accomplished guest writers, you will participate in writing exercises, workshops, and seminars focused on fiction, poetry, and nonfiction.
 Through individualized feedback and peer critiques, you will refine your writing abilities and gain insights into the craft of storytelling.
-The program culminates in a public reading where you have the opportunity to share your work with a wider audience.
+The program culminates in a public reading, where you can share your work with a wider audience.

 Stephen is one of the founders of Lumiere and a Harvard College graduate.
 He founded Lumiere as a PhD student at Harvard Business School.
 Lumiere is a selective research program where students work 1-1 with a research mentor to develop an independent research paper.